kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 Save `page-full-width.php` as `single-portfolio.php`

 * we will remove the template comment at the top.
 Why
-  - because of the naming convention (hierarcy) WordPress uses.
+  - because of the naming convention (hierarchy) WordPress uses.
 The `single-` followed by the name of the page will automatically work

 We want our `full page` to have